King George V-class battleship (1939): Protection

-The armour protection of the King George V-class battleships was designed after consideration of the Royal Navy's experience of World War I and upon testing between the wars.
+The armour protection of the King George V-class battleships was designed after consideration of the Royal Navy's experience of the First World War and upon testing between the wars.
 The design of this class was dominated by the provision of protection.
-Magazine protection was given priority through the provision of a thick belt and deck armour and by placing the magazines at the lowest levels of the ship.
+Magazine protection was given priority with a thick belt and deck armour and by placing the magazines at the lowest levels of the ship.